The Uncensored Truth About Being an Artist

 Everything had the potential to get better but there was still so much lingering pain and trauma within myself that I hadn't healed and wasn't really aware I needed to address.
 Although this was nearly a decade ago I feel like at the time things like "glow ups" and "self care" weren't as prominent as they are now and of course this was also prior to the "Me Too" movement...there were so many things both socially and internally I didn't realize were so completely out of alignment for me.

-Thankfully I was able to leave that abusive relationship (though I'll admit it wasn't easy).
+Thankfully I was able to leave that toxic relationship (though I'll admit it wasn't easy).
 Shortly after that my best friend since childhood committed suicide.
 For about five or so years I had really lost my hope and motivation.
 I felt like the universe just wouldn't cut me a break.
 I realize now that I was co-creating much of my dark reality though at the time I essentially felt defeated and helpless in every way possible.

 Then by the grace of God my life slowly started to get better.
 I couldn't attribute the shift to anything other than divine intervention because I personally hadn't done much to change my situation.
 I started going to therapy and during that time started a Turkish guy named Ceyhun who was completely different than anyone I'd ever been in a relationship with before.

 "If you can't love yourself how the hell you gonna love someone else?"